After completing your studies at the UT, it is important that you complete the formalities as mentioned below.

 Upon departure you must arrange your de-enrolment at the UT (not applicable for exchange students).
 If your de-enrolment is not arranged in time, you will continue to be charged tuition fees!

-If - upon completing your studies - you wish to seek employment within the Netherlands you can extend your residence permit for a maximum duration of one year.
+If - upon completing your studies - you wish to seek employment within the Netherlands you can apply for a new residence permit for a maximum duration of one year.

-International students are allowed to spend a period of up to twelve months in the Netherlands ( ‘zoekjaar’ or ‘search year extension’) to find a job as a highly skilled migrant ('kennismigrant') after graduation.
+International students are allowed to spend a period of up to twelve months in the Netherlands ( ‘zoekjaar’ or ‘search year’) to find a job as a highly skilled migrant ('kennismigrant') after graduation.
 During this period you have free access to the Dutch labour market.

 Inform your bank of your departure and close your bank account.
 When moving to another city in the Netherlands, make sure you iinform the bank of your new address.

 - Step 6: Cancel your health insurance

 If Student Services (or International Office) applied for your ICS Complete on your behalf, please send an email to firstname.lastname@example.org and mention your departure date from the Netherlands.
 Be sure to file your insurance claims in time and keep your Dutch bank account open until the end of your stay.

 If you applied for your own insurance, please cancel it yourself.
 If your insurance also covers travels, it is wise to have the arrival date in your home country as your end date in your insurance.

 Cancel your subscription to clubs, societies, and magazines.
 If you move to another address in the Netherlands, make sure to inform them of your new address.

 Do not forget to return any books you may have borrowed from the UT or public library.